Vancouver police searching for 4-year-old girl they say was abducted by her mother

 Police say she was abducted by her mother, Esmeralda Lopez Lopez, during a court-supervised visitation at the Vancouver Mall Thursday afternoon.

-Authorities say they have reason to fear for the safety of the child based on Esmeralda’s history.
+Authorities say there is information from the family that Esmeralda may flee to Mexico, so they have reason to fear for the safety of the child.

 Aranza is believed to have been wearing a long-sleeve dark blue shirt with a bulldog on the front, pink pants and “Paw Patrol” shoes.